Postmodern Jukebox: 2012–present

-BuzzFeed featured a doo-wop cover of "Timber," with Robyn Adele Anderson and The Tee Tones fronting, in February 2014.
+BuzzFeed featured a doo-wop cover of "Timber," with Robyn Adele Anderson and the Tee Tones fronting, in February 2014.
 The group's cover of Radiohead's seminal 1990s hit "Creep," performed by Haley Reinhart, was called a "stunning listen" by the Los Angeles Times in April 2015.
 As of April 2022, the video had over 105 million views and was their most viewed video.

 In 2015, Broadway actress Shoshana Bean became active with the group as a guest artist when Bradlee moved to Los Angeles.
 Broadway World raved about Bean's performance of Sia's "Chandelier" at the Segerstrom Center for the Arts in Costa Mesa, California, and Billboard did a feature story on Motown version of Justin Bieber's "Sorry".
 Bean joined the Postmodern Jukebox 2016 spring European tour at its midway point.

-Sara Niemietz performed with the cast in August 2015, covering the Talking Heads' "This Must Be the Place (Naive Melody)" (1983), PMJ's rendition of "Hey Ya!"
+Sara Niemietz performed with the cast in August 2015, covering Talking Heads' "This Must Be the Place (Naive Melody)" (1983), PMJ's rendition of "Hey Ya!"
 (2003) by Outkast, a Dixieland arrangement of Justin Bieber's "Love Yourself" (2015), and a club version of the "Pokémon Theme".
 Niemietz joined the band's northeastern leg of its 2015 U.S. tour and the entire 2016 European tour.
 MTV U.K. caught up with the show in London and spotlighted a big band cover version of Elle King's "Ex's & Oh's" (2014) with Niemietz on vocals and Sarah Reich tap dancing.

 In early February 2016, Postmodern Jukebox covered David Bowie's song "Heroes" in honor of World Cancer Day with vocals by Nicole Atkins.
 The song was released to earn money for the Cancer Research Institute.
 In 2016, Heineken announced a global partnership with Formula One racing, and in September released the "If You Drive, Never Drink" campaign commercial with driver Sir Jackie Stewart (the "Flying Scot") and "Heroes" as background music.

 Around the same time, PMJ started Reboxed, consisting of new versions of songs that had already been covered.
 The first Reboxed song was by Niemietz and the Sole Sisters singing "Bad Romance", which had been sung by Ariana Savalas with Sarah Reich tap dancing.
 Adweek named Bradlee one of "20 Content Creators Who Are Setting the Bar for Creativity in 2016".

+In 2016 they acquired PMJ Manor in Los Angeles.
 In late May 2018, PMJ surpassed the one billion view mark on YouTube.
 Bradlee, members of the band, and guests hosted their first live stream event from the PMJ Manor to celebrate.